Cantera/cantera/interfaces/matlab_experimental/readme.md

    and samples files are removed (if it's already installed).
 Having both the current and experimental version of the toolbox in the search path will lead to conflicts.
 9. In the Matlab command window, run `savepath` to save all search paths.
-10. To start using the experimental toolbox, run `LoadCantera` command.
+10. To start using the experimental toolbox, run `ctLoad` command.
-11. To stop using the new Cantera interface, run the following commands: `clear all` `cleanup` `UnloadCantera`
+11. To stop using the new Cantera interface, run the following commands:
+    `ctCleanUp` `ctUnload`.
 12. To switch back to the current matlab toolbox, undo steps 3, 4, 5, 8, and 9.
 The
     command to remove search path in Matlab is `rmpath`.
 13. A future updates will add automated installation.